hiruna72/squigualiser/README.md

 * **B** indicates whether the positive or negative strand was used as the reference to align the signals.
 For RNA this will be `RNA 3'->5'`.
 Squigualiser only supports RNA reads mapped to the transcriptome.
 * **C** always indicates the region using the positive strand coordinates, regardless of the forward and reverse mapped plots.
 * **D** indicates the true sequencing direction of the signals.

+## Acknowledgement
+Some code snippets have been taken from [blue-crab](https://github.com/Psy-Fer/blue-crab) and [buttery-eel](https://github.com/Psy-Fer/buttery-eel).